red-data-tools/GR.rb/README.md

 ## Acknowledgements

-We would like to thank Josef Heinen, the creator of [GR.jl](https://github.com/jheinen/GR.jl) and Florian Rhiem, the creator of  [python-gr](https://github.com/sciapp/python-gr).
+We would like to thank Josef Heinen, the creator of [GR.jl](https://github.com/jheinen/GR.jl), Florian Rhiem, the creator of  [python-gr](https://github.com/sciapp/python-gr) and [GR](https://github.com/sciapp/gr) developers.